States need to do more to uplift backward classes, says SC during Maratha quota hearing

 “Why stop at reservation, why can’t other things also be done,” the court asked.
 “Why not promote education and establish more institutes?
 Somewhere this matrix has to move beyond reservation.
 Affirmative action is not just reservation.
 There has to be something more.”
 The court added that limited number of seats or institutions may also be responsible for the lack of access to resources.

 The judges were responding to senior advocate Kapil Sibal, who was representing the Jharkhand government, according to PTI.
-Sibal had argued that a common 50% cap on reservations across the country doesn’t take into account that the percentage of backward people differs from each state.
+Sibal had argued that a common 50% cap on reservations across the country does not take into account that the percentage of backward people differs in each state.

 “Some states have very less backward population while some states have very high backward population,” Sibal said, according to Bar and Bench.
 “India is not a uniform territory.
 Even within a state, there are full of diversities.
 Concept of equality will differ from one state to another.”
 While Sibal agreed that more needed to be done to uplift backwards communities, he said it was something that the central and state governments must consider.